****this is something ya girl wrote like almost two months ago but I’ve been thinking about a TON lately.

 In my last treatment team at work they have this tradition of everyone going around and saying one word that described me and why.
 Everyone said something really nice and I got emotional but IT IS WHATEVS.
 Anyway, as I was driving back home after it, I was thinking about what my friend Janay had told me of how I needed to give myself space so that I could actually feel what God felt about me, specifically.
 I literally didn’t understand what she really meant.
 More I was just frustrated and I remember thinking, “GURRRL DO YOU NOT THINK THAT I HAVE TRIED THAT.”
 But to be honest, I didn’t even know how to do it.
 How do you give space from believing or listening to that old, negative cow –like voice in your head?

-I remember getting a blessing on my mission where an elder in Myrtle Beach told me that the Lord was proud of me and that I was doing more than enough, and that my efforts and desires were pure.
-BUT right when he said that in the blessing, I got this pit in my stomach that this elder “didn’t know”.
+I remember being in Myrtle Beach and someone I worked with told me that God and others were proud of me and that I was doing more than enough, and that my efforts and desires were pure.
+BUT right when he said that, I got this pit in my stomach that this dude “didn’t know”.
 He didn’t know all the mistakes I had been making, how I was coming up “short”.
-I didn’t give ANY SPACE to feel that what he was saying was true and from God because I was always thinking about what I did wrong.
-But on this ride home, 2.5 years after I had come home from my mission, I just felt this peace that everything I did on my mission was and had been enough.
-Those many days and nights of praying to know if I was enough and if I had done enough were felt2.5 years later and only for a few short moments while driving in a Honda civic down a freeway.
-This happened because I had finally given space for the Lord to touch my heart and to trust it was true.
+I didn’t give ANY SPACE to feel that what he was saying was true because I was always thinking about what I did wrong.
+But on this ride home, 2.5 years after I had come back from S. Carolina, I just felt this peace that everything I did there was and had been enough.
+Those many days and nights of praying to know if I was enough and if I had done enough were felt 2.5 years later and only for a few short moments while driving in a Honda civic down a freeway.
+This happened because I had finally given space in my heart and to trust it was true.

 Of course, a couple hours after this experience my anxiety decided to come into play and tell me “da hail.
-You know that ain’t true.”
+You know that isn’t true.”
 BUT I am choosing to believe and trust that it is.
-I have realized that the world is so dang loud and the more you heed the loud voices, the harder it is to allow God to speak and for you to actually hear.
-I’m still training my ears to hear His voice over the worlds and I will continue to do so because those few short moments of intense peace and feeling of worthiness was/is worth the hundreds of times being on my knees, praying to know I was.
+I have realized that the world is so dang loud and the more you heed the loud voices, the harder it is to allow God to speak (or your inner self, whoever you believe in) and for you to actually hear.
+I’m still training my ears to hear the more divine voice over the worlds and I will continue to do so because those few short moments of intense peace and feeling of worthiness was/is worth the hundreds of times being on my knees, praying to know I was.